 Jordan enjoyed a 3-1 advantage head-to-head against Billups when he was still part of the Chicago roster.
-As a Wizard, Jordan’s record against Chauncey plummeted to a 5-1 win-loss record, leading to a total of 6-4 in Chauncey's favor.
+As a Wizard, Jordan’s record against Chauncey plummeted to 5-1 win, leading to a total of 6-4 in Chauncey's favor.

 Against Kobe, Mr. Big Shot holds a 24-21 record, including a 6-5 advantage in the Playoffs.
 The sweetest victory would have to be the 2004 NBA Finals championship when the Detroit Pistons shredded the Lakers, 4-1.

-On the other hand, the new Portland Trail Blazers coach met LeBron James while he was still with the Cleveland Cavaliers.
-Fans could argue that LeBron was still finding his footing in the league, thus the losses against the veteran Billups.
-But a total of 39 games played and a winning 22-17 record is more than enough for Billus to say he had LeBron's number as well.
+On the other hand, Billups first met LeBron James while he was still with the Cleveland Cavaliers.
+Fans could argue that LeBron was still finding his footing in the league -- thus the losses against the veteran Billups -- but a total of 39 games played and a winning 22-17 record is more than enough for Chauncey to say he had LeBron's number as well.

 What’s next for Chauncey Billups

-As the coach of Damian Lillard and CJ McCollum next season, can Billups teach them how to beat NBA superstars such as James, Giannis Antetokounmpo, Nikola Jokic, or Kawhi Leonard?
+As the coach of Damian Lillard and CJ McCollum, can Billups teach them how to beat NBA superstars such as James, Giannis Antetokounmpo, Nikola Jokic, or Kawhi Leonard?
 It remains to be seen, but for sure, his experience and composure in the Playoffs and challenging moments are something Lillard and the Blazers could learn from.